|Distance||404 miles (651 km)|

 |Train providers||Deutsche Bahn or Deutsche Bahn with connection|

-These are Deutsche Bahn's ticket policies for COVID-19 for the train from Berlin to Brussels:
+Deutsche Bahn's current ticket policies due to COVID-19 for your train from Berlin to Brussels are the following:

 Travel by train between Berlin, Germany and Brussels, Belgium is: Partially open.